Browse by . . .

 I could play devil's advocate.
 Patrons turn up often enough in religious scenes, and only the devil would object.
 Still, a biographical reading has a point.
 It shows in Catherine's assumption of the virtues—not just in distributing alms, but in a book of so many prayers.
 It shows in her identification with the Virgin, who has the first day's set.
 Mary managed a son without needing sexual relations with her husband, too.

 No one can know who invented what detail—the patron or the artist.
 The whole fashion for illuminated manuscripts depended on a growing private market, not just the art of churches.
 It points, too, to a growing literacy.
 A woman like Catherine was entitled to a few barbs here and there, and the work comes alive in its clever juxtapositions.
 The border for Saint Lawrence, who died roasted alive, has cages for catching fish on their way to the grill.
-Across from the mouth of Hell on the facing page, clergy give absolution, but the hooded monks behind them look grimmer than Hell.
+Across from the mouth of Hell on the facing page, clergy give absolution, but the hooded monks behind them look grimmer than purgatory.

 To my eyes, the mouth of Hell, too, is more witty than terrifying.
 Anyone expecting the torments of Hieronymus Bosch or Michelangelo should look elsewhere.
 Except for some naked people shipped off in ox carts at the bottom, the devils mostly go after one another.
 On the border, the seven deadly sins playfully pop out of a dragon's mouth, on a scroll.
 The stone and fiery colors really do promise creature comforts.
 Even the lion seems to smile.